ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     As an example, our .csv file is called *SampleDataStore.csv*.
 It includes columns, such as *id*, *firstname*, *lastname*, *title*, *creditcard* and so on.

 3. Define the schema for the database of sensitive information in .xml format (similar to our example below).
-Name this schema file `edm.xml`, and configure it such that for each column in the database, you have a line that uses the syntax `<Field name="" unique="" searchable=""/>`.
+Name this schema file `edm.xml`, and configure it such that for each column in the database, there is a line that uses the syntax `<Field name="" unique="" searchable=""/>`.

-    - Indicate a field's name by using the syntax `Field name="fieldname"`, where *fieldname* is the column name in the .csv file.
+    - Use the column's name for the *Field name* value.
-    - Indicate whether a field contains unique values by using the syntax `unique="true"` or `unique="false"`.
-(Social Security numbers, Employee ID numbers, drivers license numbers, etc. are unique, but dates of birth, first names, last names, etc. are not.)
+    - Use `unique="true"` for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use `unique="false"`.
-    - Indicate whether a column should be searchable by using the syntax `searchable="true"` or `searchable="false"`.
-(A value of *true* indicates it should be searchable).
+    - Use `searchable="true"` for the fields that should be searchable.
 No more than five fields per database should be searchable.
+All the rest should have `searchable="false"`.

     As an example, the following .xml file defines the schema for our example *SampleDataStore* database.
-Here, we specified three fields (`firstname`, `creditcard`, and `ssn`) as searchable for EDM classification.
+Here, we specified three fields (*firstname*, *creditcard*, and *ssn*) as searchable for EDM classification.
 (You can copy our example and modify it for your use.)

     ```
     <?xml version="1.0" encoding="utf-8"?>